keu/docs/software/kubernetes-executor.md

     > **Note:** Depending on your configuration, you may also need to change your `USER` line to `root` in order to have the appropriate copy permissions.

-5. In the Astronomer UI, add the `AIRFLOW__KUBERNETES__POD_TEMPLATE_FILE` environment variable to your Deployment.
+5. In the Software UI, add the `AIRFLOW__KUBERNETES__POD_TEMPLATE_FILE` environment variable to your Deployment.
 Its value should be the directory path for the pod template in your Docker image.
 In this example, the file path would be `/tmp/copied_pod_template.yaml`.
 6. In your terminal, run `astro deploy -f` to deploy your code and rebuild your Docker image.
 7. To confirm that the deploy was successful, launch the Airflow UI for your Deployment, click into any single task, and click `K8s Pod Spec`.
 You should see the updates you made to the pod template in this specification.